 While specific demands must be addressed, and the client's requests should correspond to a precise weight, the assessment of design projects should create the opportunity for an open debate, as to bring to the fore those quality elements that cannot be quantified.
 This means recognising that a collective process of "sense-making" is not less objective than a numeric system, but rather thorough and more complete.
-34 Such a position requires the allocation of time to discuss, review, and assess projects.
+Such a position requires the allocation of time to discuss, review, and assess projects.
 It can also provide participants with accurate feedback, which can be an important determinant in the prevention of formal complaints.
 The possibility of a more open debate, not only among jurors but also between the jury and the participants, has been mentioned as a positive experience in ADCs.
-In German and Belgian ADCs this practice is already common before the submission of entries, but an additional possibility of dialogue during the competition phase (i.e. jury recommendations) may be beneficial.
-It could help bridge the communication gap between clients and designers, support participants to develop their project further, and better convey their design vision.
+The German ADC principles provide the instrument of colloquia, which serve to promote dialogue between the ADC organiser and participants, to clarify queries and to specify the task.
+The minutes of the colloquium become part of the contest notice (Paragraph 5 Section 1 Subsection 2 RPW 2013).
+This practice is also common in Belgian competitions already prior to the submission of entries.

-Volker, 2010; Volker, 2012.
+&lt;sup>33 Volker, 2010; Volker, 2012.